MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/parquet-mapping.md

 Comprehensive support is provided for converting data types when you're ingesting data into, or querying data from, a Parquet source into a table.

-The following table provides a mapping of Parquet field types and the table column types they can be converted to:
+The following table provides a mapping of Parquet field types, and the table column types they can be converted to.
+The first column lists the Parquet type and the subsequent columns show the column types they can be converted to.

 > [!NOTE]
 > For Parquest DECIMAL types, the physical type is specified in parentheses, as follows: